bioinform/somaticseq/README.md

 <hr>

+# Installation

-## Installation Requirements
+## Dependencies
-This [dockerfile](Dockerfiles/somaticseq.base-1.3.dockerfile) reveals the dependencies
+This [dockerfile](Dockerfiles/somaticseq.base-1.4.dockerfile) reveals the dependencies
 * Python 3, plus pysam, numpy, scipy, pandas, and xgboost libraries.
 * [BEDTools](https://bedtools.readthedocs.io/en/latest/): required when parallel processing is invoked, and/or when any bed files are used as input files.
 * Optional: dbSNP VCF file (if you want to use dbSNP membership as a feature).